DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 Our team held more user testing in Round 2.
 This round of testing parsed through the information-dense explore data page.

 ### Round 2
 This round included hallway testing for the explore data page.
 The explore data page has several interactive components, including a map, graphics, and tables.
 Three ONRR employees participated in sessions that were approximately 10 minutes long.
 The hallway testing resulted in 4 recommendations for the explore data page.
 An example of a recommendation for the explore page is to add a title for the federal sales map.
 This change would provide the user with information of the values represented on the map after a user chose the federal sales filter.
 Incorporating this new dataset and its recommendation is very time consuming because the page has many components.
-Our team is waiting until we bring on an additional designer to do further research and implement designs.
+Our team is waiting until we bring on an additional designer to implement designs.

 ## Publishing the federal sales data